 2.1.2.3 Curriculum Committee

 Charter: the Curriculum Committee reviews and recommends new courses, new programs, modifications to existing courses and programs, and graduation requirements, in support of the college mission.
-Curricular recommendations follow the prescribed on-campus processes in addition to being submitted and ushered through the District Technical Review Group for Instruction.
+Curricular recommendations follow the prescribed on-campus processes . which may include presentation to the District Technical Review Workgroup- Instruction (DTRW-I), and thereafter submission to the Board of Trustees for approval.
+All revised and new curriculum is submitted to the State Chancellor’s Office for chaptering and/or approval.

-Curriculum matters are presented as recommendations to the Board of Trustees.
 The Curriculum Committee’s charge includes these academic and professional matters as identified in Education Code 53200(c):

 Curriculum, including establishing prerequisites and placing courses within disciplines;